ElcoK/BigData_AED/week6/lecture.md

 Another remarkable thing about human language is that it is all about symbols.
 According to Chris Manning, a machine learning professor at Stanford, it is a discrete, symbolic, categorical signaling system.
 This means we can convey the same meaning in different ways (i.e., speech, gesture, signs, etc.) The encoding by the human brain is a continuous pattern of activation by which the symbols are transmitted via continuous signals of sound and vision.

 Understanding human language is considered a difficult task due to its complexity.
 For example, there are an infinite number of different ways to arrange words in a sentence.
 Also, words can have several meanings and contextual information is necessary to correctly interpret sentences.
 Every language is more or less unique and ambiguous.
 Just take a look at the following newspaper headline “The Pope’s baby steps on gays.”
 This sentence clearly has two very different interpretations, which is a pretty good example of the challenges in natural language processing.

+### Key Definitions within NLP

+- **Tokenization** is, generally, an early step in the NLP process, a step which splits longer strings of text into smaller pieces, or tokens.
+Larger chunks of text can be tokenized into sentences, sentences can be tokenized into words, etc. Further processing is generally performed after a piece of text has been appropriately tokenized.
+- **Normalization** generally refers to a series of related tasks meant to put all text on a level playing field: converting all text to the same case (upper or lower), removing punctuation, expanding contractions, converting numbers to their word equivalents, and so on.
+Normalization puts all words on equal footing, and allows processing to proceed uniformly.
+- **Stemming** is the process of eliminating affixes (suffixed, prefixes, infixes, circumfixes) from a word in order to obtain a word stem.
+- **Lemmatization** is related to stemming, differing in that lemmatization is able to capture canonical forms based on a word's lemma.
+For example, stemming the word "better" would fail to return its citation form (another word for lemma); however, lemmatization would result in changing *better* into *good*.
+- **Corpus** (literally Latin for body) refers to a collection of texts.
+Such collections may be formed of a single language of texts, or can span multiple languages.
+- **Stop words** are those words which are filtered out before further processing of text, since these words contribute little to overall meaning, given that they are generally the most common words in a language.
+For instance, "the," "and," and "a," while all required words in a particular passage, don't generally contribute greatly to one's understanding of content.
+- **Part-Of-Speech (POS) tagging** consists of assigning a category tag to the tokenized parts of a sentence.
+The most popular POS tagging would be identifying words as nouns, verbs, adjectives, etc.
+- **Statistical Language Modeling** is the process of building a statistical language model which is meant to provide an estimate of a natural language.
+For a sequence of input words, the model would assign a probability to the entire sequence, which contributes to the estimated likelihood of various possible sequences.
+- **Bag of words** is a particular representation model used to simplify the contents of a selection of text.
+The bag of words model omits grammar and word order, but is interested in the number of occurrences of words within the text.
+- **n-grams** means a sequence of n-words.
+It is another representation model for simplifying text selection contents.
+As opposed to the orderless representation of bag of words, n-grams modeling is interested in preserving  sequences of N items from the text selection.
+- **Regular expressions** is a string of text that lets you create patterns that help match, locate, and manage text.

 ### Syntactic and Semantic Analysis
 Syntactic analysis (syntax) and semantic analysis (semantic) are the two primary techniques that lead to the understanding of natural language.
 Language is a set of valid sentences, but what makes a sentence valid?
 Syntax and semantics.